cale-inspired/isprtn/content/music.md

 title = "music"
 subtitle = ""
 draft = false
-keywords = "ashtanga vinyasa yoga meditation teacher workshops" tags = ["Yoga", "Meditation", "Ashtanga Yoga", "Hatha Yoga", "Vinyasa Yoga", "Workshops"]
+keywords = "santur music sound journey cale alit meditation music healing" tags = ["Music", "Meditation", "Santur", "Sound Journey", "Sound Healing"]
 +++

 I picked up the guitar for the first time as a kid.
 Starting mainly with classical music in finger-picking style, I was about to go through many **different musical stages** - from covering pop songs to German rap to ambient acoustic improvisations.
 All of these are still part of my current musical expression, however, real depth has come since I have found spiritual access to music.